 Epiphyte – a plant that grows on another plant, but is not considered a parasite.
 They get most of their nourishment from the air and rainfall.
 An orchid is an example of an epiphytic plant.

 Evergreen – a plant that retains its green leaves all year long.
-A blue spruce is an example of an evergreen.
+The blue spruce is an example of an evergreen.

 Ground Cover – plants that are low growing and spread to cover large areas.
 Creeping phlox is an example of a ground cover plant.